a-dietrich/SEGA-Genesis-Demos/console/README.md

 int CON_write(const char *fmt, ...)  __attribute__ ((format (printf, 1, 2)));
 ```

 * **fmt** <br> C-string that contains the text to be written.
 It can optionally contain embedded format specifiers that are replaced by the values specified in subsequent additional arguments and formatted as requested.
-(See [Printf format string](https://en.wikipedia.org/wiki/Printf_format_string).)
+(See [printf format string](https://en.wikipedia.org/wiki/Printf_format_string).)

 * ***... (additional arguments)*** <br> The function may expect a sequence of additional arguments, each containing a value to be used to replace a format specifier in the format string.